-- In almost all instances, written contracts must be signed by both parties before work can begin under the contract. - Written contract amendments must be signed prior to the contract expiration date (end date) whenever there is a change to the scope of work, period of performance, or maximum dollar amount (or other financial terms) of the contract. - When signing a contractor's contract form, provide appropriate review of the contract to ensure adequate protection for the State is included in the contract. - Services should be performed to the satisfaction of the contract manager before payment is approved. - All work must be completed within the contract period of performance, including deliverables.
+- In almost all instances, written contracts must be signed by both parties before work can begin under the contract. - Written contract amendments must be signed prior to the contract expiration date (end date) whenever there is a change to the scope of work, period of performance, or maximum dollar amount (or other financial terms) of the contracts. - When signing a contractor's contract form, provide appropriate review of the contract to ensure adequate protection for the State is included in the contract. - Services should be performed to the satisfaction of the contract manager before payment is approved. - Coordination among state agency staff is important to ensure the same client services to the same client are reimbursed only once. - All work must be completed within the contract period of performance, including deliverables.